jsquyres/ompi/docs/developers.rst

 GNU Autotools
 ^^^^^^^^^^^^^

 When building Open MPI from its repository sources, the GNU Autotools must be installed.

-.. note:: The GNU Autotools are *not* required when building Open MPI from distribution tarballs.
+.. note:: The GNU Autotools are *not* required when building Open MPI
+          from distribution tarballs.
 Open MPI distribution tarballs are bootstrapped such that end-users do not need to have the GNU Autotools installed.

 You can generally install GNU Autoconf, Automake, and Libtool via your Linux distro native package system, or via Homebrew or MacPorts on MacOS.
 This usually "just works."

-If you run into problems with the GNU Autotools, or need to download / build them manually, :doc:`see the GNU Autotool section of the Open MPI developer's docs </gnu-autotools>` for much more detail on how to do this.
+If you run into problems with the GNU Autotools, or need to download / build them manually, :ref:`see the GNU Autotool section of the Open MPI developer's docs <gnu-autotools-section-label>` for much more detail on how to do this.

 Flex
 ^^^^